MatrixEditor/caterpillar/README.md

 * apply a wide range of data types (with endianess and architecture configuration),
 * dynamically adapt structs based on their inheritance layout,
 * reduce the used memory space using `__slots__`,
-* allowing you to place conditional statement into class definitions,
+* allowing you to place conditional statements into class definitions,
 * insert proper types into the class definition to support documentation and
 * it helps you to create cleaner and more compact code.